-- Meet with scholars to provide services under Individualized Education Program (IEP). - Provide voluntary one-to-one and group counseling for identified scholars (as deemed necessary). - Assess high-risk situations and make immediate recommendations and referrals. - Conduct home, agency and community visits. - Collaborate with other Harlem Children's Zone programs. - Consult with school administration/personnel and parents to determine causes of problems and solutions.
+- Meet with scholars to provide services under Individualized Education Program (IEP). - Provide voluntary one-to-one and group counseling for identified scholars (as deemed necessary). - Assess high-risk situations and make immediate recommendations and referrals. - Support and connect families to government resources and free legal services - Conduct home, agency, and community visits. - Collaborate with other HCZ's programs. - Consult with school administration/personnel and parents to determine causes of problems and solutions.